Through the Arts, We Transform the Lives of

 HOPE Center for the Arts is a non-profit organization that is committed to serving disabled adult artists.
 Through art classes and other events, we serve adults with Intellectual Disabilities and train them in a wide variety of arts including visual and performing art.

-We are a proud vendor of Regional Center.
+We are a vendor of the Regional Center of Orange County.
 We also cater to private students upon request.
 Please contact us for more information regarding tuition/private pay options.

 Through innovative arts programming, HOPE Center for the Arts empowers adults with intellectual disabilities to reach their highest potential; bringing their voice forward to be heard, seen, and appreciated by the community.